 1. Introduction: In atmosphere, ozone molecule occurs as open shell singlet di-radical.
-Ozone easily attack the double bond containing compounds and oxidized them by attacking at double bonded positions, which generates a highly reactive Criegee intermediate (CI), also known as carbonyl oxide.1-4 It is found that tropospheric alkenes are the most significant source of Criegee intermediates.5-7 Tropospheric alkenes are strongly localized and short chain alkenes are more usual to undergo ozonolysis.
-The general mechanism of alkene ozonolysis is shown below -
+Ozone easily attack the double bond containing compounds and oxidized them by attacking at double bonded positions, which generates a highly reactive Criegee intermediate (CI), also known as carbonyl oxide.1-4 It is found that tropospheric alkenes are the most significant source of Criegee intermediates.5-7 The general mechanism of alkene ozonolysis is shown below8-9 -

 These produced CIs are found to have excess internal energy to undergo unimolecular processes, generally.
-But with acidic particles, these CIs undergo bimolecular reaction so efficiently.
-8-10 Studies found that some acids like HCl, H2SO4, HNO3, HCOOH etc. are embedded on the surface of stratospheric region condensing with H2O, they are also known as polar stratospheric particles, play a major role in scavenging CIs.
-During these scavenging reaction with acids, atmospheric H2O budget are remarkably influenced.
-11
+But with acids, these CIs undergo bimolecular reaction so efficiently.10-12 Studies found that some acids like HCl, H_2SO_4 , HNO_3 , HCOOH etc. are embedded on the surface of stratospheric region condensing with H_2O , they are also known as polar stratospheric particles, play a major role in scavenging CIs.
+During these scavenging reaction with acids, atmospheric H_2O budget are remarkably influenced.13 acid ($k{\rm HNO3} = 5.4 \text{ X } 10^{-10} \text{ cm}^3 \text{molecule}^{-1} \text{s}^{-1}$).14-18Their reaction rates are suggested with the help of their reaction rate co-efficient values.18-20 The obtained high rate co-efficient values suggested that acids play a key role in scavenging CI in the atmosphere leading to the formation of low-volatile but highly oxidized molecules.21-24 The obtained experimental data were also in agreement with theoretical values.13Vereecken performed quantum chemical calculation to find out the probable barrierless pathways of these CI-acid reactions in gaseous phase.13 As it has been already discovered that water plays a significant role in atmospheric and environmental processes,23-28 so here in our study, all the possible pathways of the CI-acid reactions are studied in water cluster containing 50 water molecules using high level computational chemistry approach.
+Francisco et. al. have shown that the reaction of CI with nitric acid is greatly influenced by air-water interface.^{29a} Moreover, Lin et. al. have shown that the reaction of CI with alcohol is greatly enhanced by single water molecule.^{29b} However, to the best of our knowledge, no such study is available where the reaction between CI and acids are considered inside the water cage.
+The choice of 50 water cluster is due to the fact that it provides a full cavity (volume 166.3 Å3) where the reactions of CI and acids can be studied.
+Although the reaction of CI with acids have been studied in gas phase13 and in air-water interface,^{29a} the study of these reactions inside water cavity is also very essential for better understanding the fate of CI in aqueous environment.

-Early experimental data showed fast reactions of CI with formic acids (rate constant, $k{\rm HCOOH}=110^{-11}{\rm cm}^3{\rm molecule}^{-1}{\rm s}^{-1}$), hydrochloric acids (rate constant, $k{\rm HCI}=4.010^{-11}{\rm cm}^3{\rm molecule}^{-1}{\rm s}^{-1}$) and nitric acids ($k{\rm HNO3}=5.410^{-10}{\rm cm}^3{\rm molecule}^{-1}{\rm s}^{-1}$), forming good yields.
-12-16 Their reaction rates are suggested with the help of their reaction rate co-efficient values.
-16-18 The obtained high rate co-efficient values suggested that acids play a key role in scavenging CI in the atmosphere leading to the formation of low-volatile but highly oxidized molecules. ^{19,20} The obtained experimental data were also in agreement with theoretical values.
-11 Vereecken performed quantum chemical calculation to find out the probable barrier less pathways of these CI-acid reactions in gaseous phase.
-11 As it has been already discovered that water budget plays a significant role in atmosphere, so here in our study, all the possible pathways of the CI-acid reactions are studied in water cluster containing 50 water molecules using high level computational chemistry approach.
+Early experimental data showed fast reactions of CI with formic acid (rate constant, $k{HCOOH} = 1.1 \text{ X}$ 10^{-11} cm^3 molecule-1s-1), hydrochloric acid (rate constant, $k{HCl} = 4.0 \text{ X}$ 10^{-11} cm^3 molecule-1s-1) and nitric